Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Benchmarking

 \subsection{Results on the WN18RR Dataset}

 Figure~\ref{fig:summary_wn18rr} depicts the overall results over WN18RR.
-A detailed overview over all configurations can be found in Figure~\ref{fig:all_configs_wn18rr_adam} in the appendix.
+A detailed overview of all configurations can be found in Figure~\ref{fig:all_configs_wn18rr_adam} in Appendix~\pageref{fig:all_configs_wn18rr_adam}.
 The results highlight that there are several combinations of interaction models, loss functions, and training approaches that obtain hits@10 results that are competitive with state-of-the-art results\footnote{https://paperswithcode.com/sota/link-prediction-on-wn18rr}.
-In particular, ComplEx (53.49\%), ConvE (56.10\% compared to 52.00\% in the original paper~\cite{Dettmers2018} ), DistMult (52.96\%), ProjE (51,74\%), TransE (56.98\%), RESCAL (53.64\%), RotatE (60.09\% compared to 56.61\% in the original paper~\cite{Sun2019}), SimplE (50.92\%), and TuckER (54.26\% compared to 52.6\% in the original paper~\cite{balavzevic2019tucker}) obtained high performance.
-Especially the result obtained by TransE is impressive, since it beats most of the published state-of-the-art results.
-The results highlight that determining an appropriate configuration is fundamental since many interaction models such as ConvE and TransE reveal a high variance across different configurations.
+In particular, ComplEx (53.74\%), ConvE (56.33\% compared to 52.00\% in the original paper~\cite{Dettmers2018} ), DistMult (52.62\%), MuRE (57.90\% compared to 55.50\% in the original paper~\cite{DBLP:conf/nips/BalazevicAH19}), KG2E (52.30\%), ProjE (51,73\%), TransE (56.98\%), RESCAL (53.92\%), RotatE (60.09\% compared to 56.61\% in the original paper~\cite{Sun2019}), SimplE (50.89\%), and TuckER (56.09\% compared to 52.6\% in the original paper~\cite{balavzevic2019tucker}) obtained high performance.
+Especially the result obtained by TransE is impressive since with a suitable configuration, it beats most of the published state-of-the-art results.
+The results highlight that determining an appropriate combination of interaction model, loss function, training approach, and the decision to explicitly modeling inverse relation is fundamental since many interaction models such as ConvE and KG2E reveal a high variance across different configurations.
+The results for ComplEx and RESCAL further underpin this observation.
+They reveal competitive results with very specialized configurations that represent outliers.
+Another interesting observation is the performance of \ac{um}, which does not model relations, but can still compete with some of the other interaction models on WN18RR.

-Besides, the results show that with an appropriate configuration, the model complexity can be significantly reduced.
-For instance, for RotatE, several high performing configurations have been found (Figure~\ref{fig:all_configs_wn18rr_adam} in the Appendix), and the second-best configuration achieved a hits@10 value of 59.34\% (compared to 56.61\% in the original paper~\cite{Sun2019}) while trained with an embedding dimension of \emph{64} (in the complex space).
-This is especially interesting considering that RotatE originally has been trained based with an embedding dimension of 500 (using the \ac{slcwa} as training approach and the NSSAL as loss function) achieving a hits@10 of 57.1\% \footnote{\url{https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding}}.
-By changing the training approach from \ac{slcwa} to \ac{lcwa} and changing the loss function from \ac{nssal} to \ac{spl}, the embedding dimension could be reduced significantly while getting at the same time an improvement in the hits@10 score.

-A further interesting observation is the performance of \ac{um}, which does not model relations, but can still compete with some of the other interaction models on WN18RR.
 This observation might indicate that the relational patterns in WN18RR are not too diverse across relations.